 Pros:

-- Enterprise-grade features with startup-friendly pricing
+- Enterprise-grade features with simple, startup-friendly pricing

 - Superior auto-scaling capabilities

-- Comprehensive CI/CD integration
+- Built-in CI/CD

 - Multi-region deployment support